DFE-Digital/get-into-teaching-app/app/views/content/blog/11-top-tips-for-interview-success.md

 ## 4. Remote or face-to-face

-In times of COVID 19, interviews may take place via an online platform.
+Interviews may take place via an online platform.
 Check that your camera and sound are working beforehand.
 Join the 'call' on time and consider your screen background beforehand.

 If you are travelling to an interview venue, allow yourself plenty of time on the day.
 Scope the area beforehand as you might not be able to park right outside.
 Some sites are large and will require you to walk some distance.
 If need be, do a practice run to reduce stress levels on the day.

 ## 5. Be organised

 Have everything ready for the interview the night before.
 Bring any required documents and supporting materials together in a plastic wallet.
 Having additional copies readily available for providers sets the tone that you are well-organised.
-Remember key equipment; a pen, face mask, any teaching resources and a small bottle of water.
+Remember key equipment; a pen, any teaching resources and a small bottle of water.

 ## 6. Dress to impress